wix-incubator/headless-components/docs/api/EVENT_INTERFACE.md

 **Data Attributes**

-- `data-testid="event"` - Applied to event element
+- `data-testid="event-root"` - Applied to event root element
+- `data-upcoming` - Is event upcoming
+- `data-started` - Is event started
+- `data-ended` - Is event ended
+- `data-sold-out` - Is event sold out
+- `data-registration-closed` - Is registration closed

 ---